Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1-DeployAndConfigureAzureResources.md

 -enableADDomainPasswordPolicy
 ```

-This command will create required Azure accounts, and be deployed with a custom web SSL certificate generate a self-signed certificate for ASE ILB, Application Gateway, use a provided custom domain, and setup password policy with 60 days.
+This command will create required Azure accounts, generate a self-signed certificate for ASE ILB & Application Gateway SSL endpoint, use a provided custom domain and setup password policy with 60 days.